5 min read

 By Emily Gantt

 Reviewed by a licensed veterinary professional: Dr. Linda Simon, MVB MRCVS

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

-In the wild, wolves get 100% of their nutrients from raw meat, so it makes sense that dogs would do well on the raw diet, too, right?
 Well, the jury is still out.
-The veterinary community is divided on raw diets, with some being staunch proponents and others warning it can be dangerous.
+The veterinary community is divided on raw diets, with some vets advocating for the practice and others taking a staunch stance against it.
+If you’re considering a raw diet for your woofer, read on.
 We’ll weigh the pros and cons of raw diets vs. kibble and give you the facts you need to know before making the switch.